 THE ORDER OF SPORT SYMBOL

 The Order of Sport marque adopts an abstract maple leaf symbol based upon the identity developed for the 1967 Canadian Centennial by Stuart Ash which describes a country composed of different but equal parts.
-The adaptation by designer Greg Durrell proposes an expanded purpose for sport, beyond sports’ traditional boundaries defined by podiums and medals, to create a broader impact for sport at the community level.
-Hence the design extends the border of the original abstract maple leaf to represent sport’s broader and open-ended purpose to Canada.
+The adaptation by designer Greg Durrell proposes an expanded purpose for sport, beyond sports’ traditional boundaries defined by podiums, playing fields, rinks and medals, to create a broader impact for sport at the community level.
+Hence the design extends the border of the original abstract maple leaf to represent sport’s broader and open-ended social purpose to Canada.